flant/shell-operator/docs/src/HOOKS.md

 - `namespace.labelSelector` — this filter works like `labelSelector` but for namespaces and Shell-operator dynamically subscribes to events from matched namespaces.

-- `jqFilter` —  an optional parameter that specifies event **filtering** using [jq syntax](https://stedolan.github.io/jq/manual/).
+- `jqFilter` —  an optional parameter that specifies event **filtering** using [jq syntax][jq-syntax].
 The hook will be triggered on the "Modified" event only if the filter result is *changed* after the last event.
-See example [102-monitor-namespaces](examples/102-monitor-namespaces).
+See example [102-monitor-namespaces][namespaces-example].

 - `allowFailure` — if `true`, Shell-operator skips the hook execution errors.
 If `false` or the parameter is not set, the hook is restarted after a 5 seconds delay in case of an error.